-It's only in the last couple of years, however, that buying a car online has gained traction and that is not only due to the coronavirus pandemic, but more and more new car buying companies are cropping up all over the place.
+It's only in the last couple of years, however, that buying a car online has gained traction and that is largely due to more and more new car-buying companies cropping up all over the place.

 You can't switch your television on without seeing an advert to buy - or sell - a new or used car from the comfort of your own home.

 Do you know if you're in a positive or negative equity position?
 Find out today by clicking the banner below for a free car finance appraisal.